chriscanipe/Intro-to-News-Apps-Spring-2016/README.md

 		* A for loop
 		* HTML table markup
 		* Bootstrap styles and style rules covered in the ProPublica reading and the Remove to Improve GIF.
+	* Commit it to your Git repo and send me the link via email.

 ##### WEEK 7 | March 1 & 3

 ##### Tuesday
 * NO CLASS (Chris will be covering Super Tuesday.)

 ##### Thursday
 * Coding exercise in class.

 <!--